mrcavalcanti/mosaicoo/docs/sources/developers/plugins/package-a-plugin.md

 All submissions are manually inspected by a plugin reviewer.
 For every new plugin, we perform a manual review that includes the following checks:

 - **Code review:** For quality and security purposes, we review the source code for the plugin.
 If you're unable to make the source code publicly available, let us know in a comment on your plugin submission.
-- **Tests:** We install your plugin on one of our Grafana instances to test it for basic use.
+- **Tests:** We install your plugin on one of our Mosaicoo instances to test it for basic use.
 For more advanced plugins, we may ask you to assist us in configuring a test environment for the plugin.
 This test environment will be used whenever you submit an plugin update.

 ## Maintain your plugin

 To submit an **update** for an already published plugin:

-1. [Sign in](https://grafana.com/auth/sign-in) to your Grafana Cloud account.
+1. [Sign in](https://grafana.com/auth/sign-in) to your Mosaicoo Cloud account.
 1. In the left menu, under **Org settings**, click **My Plugins**.
 1. Click **Submit Update** for the plugin you want to update.
 1. Enter the information requested by the form.